 Selection of mother plants.
-Twelve mature Arakapas mandarin trees, grown in commercial groves at Eftagonia, Arakapas and Katydata, were selected as mother plants on the basis of phenotypic tree and fruit characteristics, and their health status (determined as described below).
+Twelve mature Arakapas mandarin trees, grown in commercial groves at Eftagonia, Arakapas and Katydata, were selected as mother plants on the basis of phenotypic tree and fruit characteristics, and their status (determined health ลร described below).
 All isolates were mapped and labeled in the field.
 Young sour orange potted seedlings were grafted with budwood taken from the selected mother plants in the glasshouse.
 Five potted plants of each mandarin isolate were established in the glasshouse.